ykjit/yk/src/misc/ci-cycles.md

 4. **Prime the CI**

 Next the reviewer should ask the PR author to "prime the CI".
-A commit should be pushed which overrides the yk dependency to the branch reviewed in stage 2 of this document.
-This commit should override the compiler's dependencies on `ykpack`.
+A commit should be pushed to the ykrustc PR which overrides the yk dependency to the branch reviewed in stage 2 of this document.
+This dependency can be overridden in the top-level `Cargo.toml`.

-The PR author then logs in to the CI server's web interface and manually starts a build of the ykrustc branch, including the commit pushed in the last step.
+The PR author then issues a `bors try` on the PR, thus caching the new compiler in the CI.

 5. **Merge the ykpack change**